-Do you still believe that one dog year correspond to 7 human years?
-It turns out, that’s a myth.
-If you are still wondering how old your dog really is, now it’s time to find it out.
+Still think one dog year corresponds to 7 human years?
+Turns out that's a myth.
+If you're still wondering how old your dog really is, you can find out now.

 While some large dogs like the Great Dane reach their senior life phase at 6 or 7 years old, small-sized dogs at the same age may still be in their adolescence!
-Large dogs have the disadvantage that their cells divide faster, making them more vulnerable to suffering from malignant tumors.
+Large dogs have cells that divide faster, which might also make them more vulnerable to malignant tumors.

 How can I make my dog live longer?

-To estimate the number of years that your dog will live, you have to take several factors into consideration.
-It goes without saying that a healthy lifestyle, which includes plenty of exercise is what your dog needs to live as long as possible.
-Here are four things you should strive for, to ensure that your dog lives a long and healthy life:
+To estimate the number of years that your dog might enjoy, you have to take several factors into consideration.
+It goes without saying that a healthy lifestyle, which includes plenty of exercise, is key to helping dogs live long and and prosper.
+Here are a few things you should do to ensure your dog lives a long and healthy life:

-I have adopted an adult dog: how old is my dog now?
+I adopted an adult dog: how old is my dog now?

 Did you like this blog post?
 Leave a comment!